flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     When typing into the EFB, control assignments on your keyboard may still be accepted.
-Therefore, when using the numpad for input into EFB you may inadvertently be applying flight control events.
+Therefore, when using the numpad for input into EFB, you may inadvertently be applying flight control events.

     ^^Root Cause^^

-    We have identified it may only be the TOD page still accepting outside events. *Currently under investigation.*
+    We have identified it may only be the TOD page that still accepts outside events. *Currently under investigation.*

     ^^Possible Solution or Workaround^^

-    - Unbind any flight control assignments for your numpad or number keys on the keybaord through the MSFS settings.
+    1. Unbind any flight control assignments for your numpad or number keys on the keybaord through the MSFS settings.
     - Slightly moving the axis of the rudder and/or sidestick (or pressing 5 on the numpad) after entering data into the EFB.
         - This will center the rudder or alierons to prevent a consistent deflection of flight surfaces.